edavis03/Text-Categorization-Using-KLD/README.md

 </br> </br>
 I love kittens.
 1
 </br>
-Thought the muppets were creepy!
+&npsp Thought the muppets were creepy!
 0
 </br> </br>

 2. testingfile is the name of the dataset that we would